devise-security/devise-security/README.md

 ## Contributing to devise-security

-- Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
+- Check out the latest main to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 - Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it